Coq Au Vin

 - Deglaze the pan by stirring in the red wine, scraping all the brown bits as you go along.
 Stir in the chicken broth, then add the bay leaves, thyme, rosemary and sage leaves.
 Add the bacon and chicken back to the pot.
 Bring to a boil, reduce the heat to a medium, cover the pot and cook for 20 minutes.

 - Add the green beans to the pot.
 Whisk the melted butter with the flour and stir it into the pot.
 Taste for seasoning and adjust with salt and pepper as needed.
-Place the pot without the lid into the oven and cook for another 10 minutes until the sauce thickens.
+Place the pot without the lid into the oven and braise for another 1½ hours.
 Remove the bay leaves, thyme, rosemary sprigs and sage.

 - Garnish with parsley.